How to reduce air infiltration and condensation in your home

 According to the National Fenestration Rating Council, heating and cooling account for up to 45 percent of a home’s energy costs.
-That price tag has homeowners like you looking for ways to save money!
+That price tag has homeowners looking for ways to save money.
 Here’s a tip: reducing air infiltration and condensation keeps cash in your pocket.

 One of the best ways to improve the energy efficiency of your home is air infiltration reduction.

-Air infiltration — also referred to as air leakage — is one of the biggest factors to affect home energy efficiency.
+Air infiltration — also referred to as air leakage — is one of the biggest factors that affects home energy efficiency.
 The U.S. Department of Energy suggests that air leakage can impact as much as 40 percent of your heating and cooling costs.

 You may consider window replacement when you see moisture on old, cold windows.
 Maybe your windows don’t open and close like they once did.
-You notice that the paint on wooden frames is peeling.
-The sills have rotted from years of condensation.
+You may notice that the paint on wooden frames is peeling or that the sills have rotted from years of condensation.

-Not a pretty picture!
 Windows aging to the point of failure are a prime air infiltration culprit.
-They look terrible — sorry! — and leave your home drafty and cold.
+They look unappealing and leave your home drafty and cold.